SpeeJRodgers2/PortfolioProjects/Google_Advanced_DA_Capstone/Employee_Turnover_Project_README.md

 insert heatmap

 None of these indepednent columns break the assumption by being too highly correlated.
-Now let's remove outliers to help the model's performance.
+Now let's remove outliers to account for the model's "no extreme outliers assumption".
 Using boxplots to look at each column of independent data, we see that the tenure column is the only one with outliers (shown below).

 insert box plot